kneeraazon404/kneeraazon404/README.md

 ### Namaste 🙏 It's Nirajan Karki
 - 🔭 I’m currently Grinding on Vue.JS
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m a hardcore Pythonista
 - 📫 How to reach me: kneeraazon@gmail.com
 - ⚡ Fun fact: We are Eternal all this Pain is an Illusion.